 Home vs. In-Lab Monitored Sleep Study

 While home sleep studies are now more widely accepted, sleep experts agree that Polysomnography (in-lab, monitored sleep study) is the gold standard.
-There are certainly devices that can be used at home.
-The question is whether or not you want to base a life-long diagnosis on an estimate of what is really happening versus having your results (and the equipment) closely monitored by a trained technician while you actually sleep.
+There are certain devices that can be used at home.
+The question is whether or not you want to base a life-long diagnosis on an estimate of what is happening versus having your results (and the equipment) closely monitored by a trained technician while you sleep.
 After all, your diagnosis and treatment options are based on the information obtained during the sleep study.

-During a home sleep study you typically sleep one to three nights with the equipment, and then the data is “interpreted” by a physician.
+During a home sleep study, you typically sleep one to three nights with the equipment, and then the data is “interpreted” by a physician.
 In reality, there is no interpretation of the data by a physician because the machine only produces numbers.
 There are no electrode tracings to review as in a real, monitored, in-lab sleep study.

 With an in-lab sleep study, the sleep technician will: